Views 558

 Choosing the Right Fabric

-When making a simple skirt with your sewing machine, consider selecting the right fabric to ensure the desired look and functionality.
+When you want to create a basic skirt with your sewing machine, it’s important to choose the best fabric to get that desired look and action.

-On the other hand, if you prefer a more structured and durable skirt, opt for medium-weight fabrics such as denim or twill.
-These fabrics provide a sturdier feel and are great for skirts that need to withstand regular wear.
+Alternatively if you like your skirts a little more constructed and body, go with medium-weight fabric such as denim or twill.
+These have more of a medium/heavier skirt feel and are awesome for skirts that need to take normal wear.

 Taking Body Measurements